daien/daien.github.io/_pages/cv.md

 ### 2008: R&D Engineer, LEAR team, Inria, Grenoble, France

-Participation to two international Computer Vision competitions: TRECVID and PASCAL VOC.
+Participation to two international Computer Vision competitions: TRECVID and PASCAL VOC (co-winner of classification and detection challenges).
 Experimentation on tens of thousands of images and videos, using a cluster of computers, under strong time constraints.

 ### 06-08/2007: Research intern, Inria Rocquencourt, Paris, France

-Structure learning of dynamic Bayesian networks using statistical tests and genetic algorithms.
+Research on learning the structure of dynamic Bayesian networks using statistical tests and genetic algorithms.

 ### 06-08/2006: Research intern, LIG research lab, IMAG institute, Grenoble, France